owtysm/CuoreUI/README.md

 ![CuoreUI Logo](https://i.imgur.com/pWwYDum.jpeg)
 ![Static Unlicense License Badge](https://img.shields.io/badge/License-Unlicense-ff6a00)

-> [!NOTE]
-> CuoreUI is in development

 The repository source updates faster than the release binaries on NuGet.<br>
 NuGet gets updated with a delay.

 # CuoreUI.Winforms
+> [!NOTE]
+> CuoreUI is in development

 This is a C# .NET Winforms Library with <ins>modern-looking</ins> controls, components and forms.<br>
 The library features many controls with a sleek design inspired by Xiaomi and modern Web UI design.<br>
 The library does everything <ins>decently</ins>, for more special-case controls check out other libraries, like Siticone (or use WPF).

 ## 🗿 Why use Cuore
-Many promise to give you a *"modern design"*, while, in reality, looking old and feeling clunky.
+Many promise to give you a *"modern design"*, but they can sometimes look old or feel clunky.

 So, CuoreUI draws inspiration from the latest modern, *often web* designs.<br>
 We can blur or animate your control, round up your form's corners, yet **look good**, while being lightweight.